SeaQL/sea-orm/.github/ISSUE_TEMPLATE/bug-report.md

 - GitHub Discussions: https://github.com/SeaQL/sea-orm/discussions/new

 Please make sure that you are not asking for a missing feature; a bug is incorrect behavior - either in the feature specification or implementation.
+Feature requests should be first raised in discussions.

 Please also make sure your description is clear and precise - maintainers don't have access to your code and can't see what you have seen.
 Please avoid vague descriptions like "they are different"